 - Comes with a limited lifetime warranty

 Notice that this folding knife has over 2,500 reviews on Amazon, and an impressive 4.5-star rating.

 I owned a beautiful red-handled Boker knife for awhile, and I have seldom found a better balanced or more artistic folding blade.
 This knife is a classic stag-handle folding knife with Boker's typically elegant look.
-Boker makes knives that are collectible as well as useful, though it would be perfectly understandable if you elected to keep yours in pristine shape rather than use it on your next fishing trip.
+Boker makes many styles of folding knives that are collectible as well as useful, though it would be perfectly understandable if you elected to keep yours in pristine shape rather than use it on your next fishing trip.

 - Straight edge blade constructed of 440C stainless steel

 - Lock back safety mechanism to prevent accidental closing